Constitutional monarchy: Modern constitutional monarchy

-Other privileges may be nominal or ceremonial (e.g. where the executive, judiciary, police or armed forces act on the authority of or owe allegiance to the Crown).
+Other privileges may be nominal or ceremonial (e.g., where the executive, judiciary, police or armed forces act on the authority of or owe allegiance to the Crown).

 Today slightly more than a quarter of constitutional monarchies are Western European countries, including the United Kingdom, Spain, the Netherlands, Belgium, Norway, Denmark, Luxembourg, Monaco, Liechtenstein and Sweden.
 However, the two most populous constitutional monarchies in the world are in Asia: Japan and Thailand.
 In these countries, the prime minister holds the day-to-day powers of governance, while the monarch retains residual (but not always insignificant) powers.
 The powers of the monarch differ between countries.
 In Denmark and in Belgium, for example, the monarch formally appoints a representative to preside over the creation of a coalition government following a parliamentary election, while in Norway the King chairs special meetings of the cabinet.

 In nearly all cases, the monarch is still the nominal chief executive, but is bound by convention to act on the advice of the Cabinet.
-Only a few monarchies (most notably Japan and Sweden) have amended their constitutions so that the monarch is no longer even the nominal chief executive.
+However, a few monarchies (most notably Japan and Sweden) have amended their constitutions so that the monarch is no longer the nominal chief executive.

 There are fifteen constitutional monarchies under King Charles III, which are known as Commonwealth realms.
 Unlike some of their continental European counterparts, the Monarch and his Governors-General in the Commonwealth realms hold significant "reserve" or "prerogative" powers, to be wielded in times of extreme emergency or constitutional crises, usually to uphold parliamentary government.
 For example, during the 1975 Australian constitutional crisis, the Governor-General dismissed the Australian Prime Minister Gough Whitlam.
 The Australian Senate had threatened to block the Government's budget by refusing to pass the necessary appropriation bills.
 On 11 November 1975, Whitlam intended to call a half-Senate election to try to break the deadlock.
-When he sought the Governor-General's approval of the election, the Governor-General instead dismissed him as Prime Minister.
+When he sought the Governor-General's approval of the election, the Governor-General instead dismissed him as prime minister.
 Shortly after that, he installed leader of the opposition Malcolm Fraser in his place.
 Acting quickly before all parliamentarians became aware of the government change, Fraser and his allies secured passage of the appropriation bills, and the Governor-General dissolved Parliament for a double dissolution election.
 Fraser and his government were returned with a massive majority.
 This led to much speculation among Whitlam's supporters as to whether this use of the Governor-General's reserve powers was appropriate, and whether Australia should become a republic.
 Among supporters of constitutional monarchy, however, the event confirmed the monarchy's value as a source of checks and balances against elected politicians who might seek powers in excess of those conferred by the constitution, and ultimately as a safeguard against dictatorship.